HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Example mock observation and data set for machine learning

-We will introduce our fully connected neural network (FCNN) and Random Forest (RF) methods in detail in Section \ref{sec: Machine learning techniques}; we describe here the data set required for these two approaches in the remainder of this section.
-Important to note is that both methods always require the same input structure as defined in Equation (\ref{eq: data structure}), with exactly the same number of data points\footnote{To avoid unrealistically noisy data points we limit the maximum amount of noise which is allowed as described in the Appendix \ref{sec:Appendix LSST uncertainty}.}.
-From this input, we can then build a FCNN or a RF which predicts the time delay.
+We introduce our FCNN and RF methods in detail in Sect. \ref{sec: Machine learning techniques}; we describe here the data set required for these two approaches in the remainder of this section.
+Important to note is that both methods always require the same input structure as defined in Eq. (\ref{eq: data structure}), with exactly the same number of data points\footnote{To avoid unrealistically noisy data points, we limit the maximum amount of noise allowed, as described in Appendix \ref{sec:Appendix LSST uncertainty}.}.
+From this input, we can then build a FCNN or a RF that predicts the time delay.
 As additional information, the $5\sigma$ depth is required for each data point, to create noise in a similar way as in our mock observation.
 Furthermore, microlensing uncertainties are taken into account by using the $\kappa, \gamma,$ and $s$ values of each LSN Ia image.
-The weakness of this approach is that we need to train individually a system with a given set of observations, but the advantage is that we can train our system very specifically for the observation pattern, noise and microlensing uncertainties such that we expect an accurate result with a realistic account of the uncertainties.
+The weakness of this approach is that we need to train a ML model for each observed LSNe Ia individually, but the advantage is that we can train our model very specifically for the observation pattern, noise and microlensing uncertainties such that we expect an accurate result with a realistic account of the uncertainties.
 Given that the data production and training of such a system take less than a week and multiple systems can be trained in parallel, this approach is easily able to measure the delays of the expected 40 to 100 potentially promising LSNe in the 10 year LSST survey \citep{Huber:2019ljb}.